ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 the SUT.
 However, it is configurable to allow the test suites to run against non-Microsoft implementation of the SUT.

-There are four protocols that have a SUT control adapter in the Exchange EAS Protocol Test Suites package: MS-ASCMD, MS-ASHTTP, MS-ASPROV and MS-ASRM.
+There are four protocols that have an SUT control adapter in the Exchange EAS Protocol Test Suites package: MS-ASCMD, MS-ASHTTP, MS-ASPROV and MS-ASRM.